The effects of polarization on the observables in the decay $\Xi_{cc}^{++} \rightarrow \Xi_{c}^{+} \bar{\ell}\nu_{\ell}$: Theoretical Framework

 The decay amplitude for this process can be written as:

 where $ L^\mu=\bar{\nu}_\ell \, \gamma^\mu (1 - \gamma^5) \, \ell$ is the leptonic current, $G_F$ is the Fermi constant, and $V_{cs}$ is the relevant CKM matrix element.

-The hadronic part, like the leptonic one, is the standard $V-A$ (vector $-$ axial vector) interaction which can be parametrized in terms of six form factors consistent with the Lorentz structure~\cite{Tousi:2024usi}.
-The vector and axial vector currents become,
+{The hadronic current has the standard $V-A$ structure.
+For a $\tfrac12\to\tfrac12$ baryon transition, Lorentz covariance allows the transition matrix element to be decomposed in terms of six independent form factors~\cite{Tousi:2024usi}.} The vector and axial vector currents become,

 where $\mathcal{F}_1(q^2)$, $\mathcal{F}_2(q^2)$, and $\mathcal{F}_3(q^2)$ are the form factors for the vector current while $\mathcal{G}_1(q^2)$, $\mathcal{G}_2(q^2)$ and $\mathcal{G}_3(q^2)$ are the form factors for the axial vector current.